segni-tafesse/ethio_agri_smart/lib/data/Earth-Pea.md

 It is recommended to apply the fertilizer at planting time or during early growth stages.
 Follow the instructions on the fertilizer packaging for the appropriate application rates, as excessive fertilizer can lead to imbalances and negatively affect plant health.
 # Possible Disease of Earht Pea
 ## Virus
-While Earth peas, or Pisum sativum, are generally resilient, they can be susceptible to viral infections that can impact their growth and productivity.
  Here are a few notable viral diseases that can affect Earth peas:

 1. Pea Seed-borne Mosaic Virus (PSbMV): This viral disease is commonly transmitted through infected seeds.
 It causes distinct mosaic patterns on the leaves, with light and dark green patches.
 Infected plants may also exhibit stunted growth, reduced yield, and distorted pods.
 Preventing PSbMV starts with using certified disease-free seeds and practicing good sanitation to avoid the introduction and spread of the virus.
 Unfortunately, no treatment exists for PSbMV-infected plants, so prevention is key.